AjayShah

 book The

-machinery of freedom.
+.
 Hmm, that's a good strategy: authors

 should open source edition $n$ when they start on edition